My Personal Life

 Working on Capitol Hill

 After college was the first time I really saw that a divine hand was at work, maneuvering things behind the scenes, as I landed an incredible job on Capitol Hill, working for the U.S. Senate Banking Committee.
-Since I am socially conservative, it may surprise some of my column readers to know that I started out working for the Democrats, but I’m just not as conservative on some fiscal issues.
+Since I am socially conservative, it may surprise some of my column readers to know that I started out working for the Democrats, but I’m just not as conservative on certain fiscal issues.
 Because I was there during landmark reform of the financial system, in the wake of the S&L and banking crisis, those years were exhausting (contrary to popular belief, many government employees work their tails off!) but the best possible professional foundation.

 Heading to Harvard’s Kennedy School